-Today, I had to reinstall my Ubuntu server where I regularly test different applications and softwares.
+Today, I had to reinstall my Ubuntu server where I regularly test different applications.
 My Ubuntu server has over 200 GB data, and I don’t want to lose it.
 I can transfer those data via scp, or setup NFS, FTP to copy files, but I am pretty sure it would take hours to transfer such big files.
 While searching for an alternative method, I came across the following method.
-We can quickly transfer large files between between two systems over Network using netcat, tar, and pv commands in Linux and Unix operating systems.
+We can quickly transfer large files between between two systems over Network using netcat, tar, and pv commands in any GNU/Linux and Unix-like operating systems.
 Unlike other methods, I find it very fast and quick.
-For those who don’t know, Netcat is a simple Unix utility which reads and writes data across network connections, using TCP or UDP protocol. tar is a commandline archiving tool, and pv, pipe viewer, is used to monitor the progress of data.
+For those who don’t know, Netcat is a simple Unix utility which reads and writes data across network connections using TCP or UDP protocol. tar is a commandline archiving tool, and pv, stands for pipe viewer, is used to monitor the progress of data.

-Now, let us go ahead and see how to transfer large files quickly between two Linux systems.
+Now, allow me to show you how to transfer large files quickly between two Linux systems.
 It’s not as difficult as you think.
 Read on.

-Quickly Transfer Large Files Over Network Between Two Systems In Linux
+Quickly Transfer Large Files Over Network Between Two Systems In GNU/Linux

-Make sure you have installed netcat and pv on your systems.
+Make sure you have installed “netcat” and “pv” utilities on your systems.
 If they are not installed already, you can install them as shown below.
-The tar command is available by default on most Linux systems, so you don’t have to install it separately.
+The “tar” package is available by default on most Linux systems, so you don’t have to install it.

 On Arch Linux and its derivatives: